 This policy outlines the Occupational Health and Safety requirements for outdoor activities that are organised or managed by schools.

-- The (the Act) requires the Department, so far as is reasonably practicable, to provide and maintain for employees a working environment that is safe and without risk to health, including in relation to outdoor activities or working outdoors.
+- The Occupational Health and Safety (OHS) Act (the Act) requires the department, so far as is reasonably practicable, to provide and maintain for employees a working environment that is safe and without risk to health, including in relation to outdoor activities or working outdoors.

 - The principal and/or their delegate (as the local management representative) must ensure that all risks relating to outdoor activities or working outdoors are managed according to the Hierarchy of Controls.